sbidoul/pip-deepfreeze/README.rst

    ``pip-df sync`` combines both commands in one and ensures your environment and pinned requirements remain correct and up-to-date.
-Some error prone operations it facilitates include: uninstalling unneeded dependencies, updating selected dependencies, overriding depedencies with VCS references, etc.
+Some error prone operations it facilitates include: uninstalling unneeded dependencies, updating selected dependencies, overriding dependencies with VCS references, etc.

 Is there a recommended way to deploy my project in the production environment?